dummyindex/linear_algebra/README.md

 Vector-vector, matrix-matrix addition
 matrix-matrix, matrix- vector, vector-matrix multiplication
 scalar-matrix, scalar-vector multiplication.

-vec.length returns its length under dot product's definition

 Available service:
 3.Invertible Matrices

 Classes:
   Vec- a vector, take a list as the argument
     operators:*,-,+
   Mat- a matrix, take a 2D list as the argument
     operators:*,-,+

 APIs: